ktye-UF/PowerSystemTopology/README.md

 Parallel partial Gaussian process by Mengyang Gu: [RobustGaSP-in-Matlab](https://github.com/MengyangGu/RobustGaSP-in-Matlab) or [RobustGaSP-in-R](https://cran.r-project.org/web/packages/RobustGaSP/index.html)

-Note: An isotropic kernel is highly recommended for efficiency and its implementation can be found in the R package.
-Currently Matlab implementation is not open source in this repository.
+Note: An isotropic kernel is highly recommended for efficiency.
+Its implementation can be found in the R package but not in Matlab currently (will be included in this repo soon).